Netherlands 2023 "Prehistoric animals (II)"

 • Many thanks to Mr. Dick Mol, a Dutch paleontologist for his help finding information about the animals depicted on these stamps, for his help finding an information about the animals and permission to use some photos from his article.

-• Many thanks to Mr. Remie Bakker, for his permission to use images of his models, for sharing some images which were not published on his website at the time the article was written.
+• Many thanks to Mr. Remie Bakker, for his permission to use images of his models and sharing some images which were not published on his website at the time the article was written.

 • Many thanks to fellow collector Dr. Jos van den Bosch, from the Netherlands, for his help finding information about these stamps.